NiamhOL/Niamh-O-Leary-problem-set-for-52445-Programming-and-Scripting/README.md

 2. Click the download button.

 ### **How to run the code**
-1. Make sure you have Python installed.
+1. Make sure you have Python installed. https://www.python.org/downloads/
+2. Download Python using Anaconda and use iPython. https://www.anaconda.com/distribution/
+3. Anaconda allows you to use software such as Visual Studio Code. https://code.visualstudio.com/download
+4. Download Vivual Studio Code, this will assist you in saving annd editing your code.
+5. Install Cmder in Windows to allow you run the code used in this repository. https://cmder.net/
-2. Open a command winder and use ipython.
+6. Open a command winder and use ipython.

 ### **Introduction**